Zyphon12342/Ray-Tracing-Engine/README.md

-# TWO SPHERES on Blue-White gradient using rays and AntiAliasing + Diffusion + Gamma Correction + Lambert Reflection
+# Material SPHERES interacting on Blue-White gradient using rays and AntiAliasing + Diffusion + Gamma Correction + Lambert Reflection

 ### 1. Configure and build the project
 ```bash